Elder financial abuse: Scams and fraud targeting seniors

 A 1996 study by AARP found that while individuals over 50 comprised 35% of the American population, they accounted for 57% of all fraud victims (AARP, 1996).
-Seniors' level of vulnerability to this type of exploitation varies by the type of scam.
+Seniors' vulnerability to this type of exploitation varies by scam type.
 For example, the AARP found that lottery fraud victims were more likely to be women over 70 living alone, with lower education, lower income, and less financial literacy, while victims of investment fraud were more likely to be men between the ages of 55 and 62 who were married, with higher incomes and greater financial literacy.

 Hybrid financial exploitation

 Hybrid Financial Exploitation (HFE) is financial exploitation that co-occurs with physical abuse and/or neglect.
-HFE victims are more likely to be co-habiting with abusive individual, to have fair/poor health, to fear the abusive individual, to perceive abusive individual as caretaker, and to have a longer duration of abuse.
+HFE victims are more likely to be cohabiting with an abusive individual, to have fair/poor health, to fear the abusive individual, to perceive the abusive individual as a caretaker, and to have a longer duration of abuse.